osneo/oooii/Readme.txt

 oStdTests         <== Unit tests for oStd. oHLSL             <== Implementation of the HLSL language for C++.
 Many of the
-                      math functions in HLSL and utils written for shader code are useful at tool-time or for C++ code so enable cross- compilation. oCompute          <== Semi-basic math functions that cross-compile on compute languages.
+                      math functions in HLSL and utils written for shader code are useful at tool-time or for C++ code so enable cross- compilation. oBase             <== Very common utility functions especially relating to string and memory parsing. oBaseTests        <== Unit tests for oBase oSurface          <== Texture/advanced image support including image loading, format introspection, utilities for dealing with 2D and 3D dimensions as well as mips, arrays, slices and cube maps. this also includes simple fill and conversion utilities. oSurfaceTests     <== Unit tests for oSurface oCompute          <== Semi-basic math functions that cross-compile on compute languages.
 At the moment this is only HLSL and C++. oComputeTests     <== Unit tests for oCompute.